Whiteknight/whiteknight.github.com/_posts/2011-04-11-gsoc_proposals.md

 case of the student with multiple proposals, this is a good idea.
 It helps to hedge your bets, if you have enough time and energy to maintain and iterate on multiple proposals at once.
 In the second case of the single project with multiple students, this is a very big problem.
+Regardless of the quality of the proposals, multiples will probably not be accepted.
 Students who come talk to us ahead of time can be warned about conflicts.
 Students who do not could be blindly walking into certain failure.

 Can I say it one more time?
 Come talk to us.
 The earlier the better.
 If you put in a proposal with no feedback from us and it turns out to not be